 I have to admit there’s no greater feeling than when my two-year-old declares, “[his name] mad!!”.
 Of course, he usually requires further prompting to articulate exactly what’s wrong.
 I’ll fully admit it’s a little heartbreaking when he says “sad!” (often when I’m getting ready in the morning or cooking dinner and he would like more attention).
 Although, I’d rather put my personal feelings aside and take comfort in him not bottling up these emotions.

-Reinforce their healthy expression with a listening ear
+Recognize their healthy expression with a listening ear

 #4: Validate your child’s feelings